This article originally appeared on VICE UK.

 What everyone agrees on is that attitudes need to change.
 Eden Tanner, co-chair of the Oxford University Student Union's It Happens Here Campaign, says that no "consent kit" will ever keep women safe.

-"The only way to do that is to believe and respect survivors, create a culture where sexual violence isn't normalised, and hold perpetrators to account," she says.
+"The only way to do that is to believe and respect survivors, create a culture where sexual violence isn't normalized, and hold perpetrators to account," she says.

 Sex isn't in some special sphere of life that means we should expect it to be free from mishap.
 We all make mistakes and do things we regret.
 There will never be a law that enshrines every possible complexity of a fuck.
 With or without US-style consent legislation for universities, what will change things is the growing understanding that you should be sure, absolutely sure, the person you're getting it on with really wants to be there.
 That shouldn't be an unattainable goal.